 PSN's service was in need of an ID changing feature for a long time and it's starting to show.
 Enrique, a player from Mexico was banned for using his nickname as a PSN ID.
 If you ever watched a movie, a TV show or even have Spanish or Mexican friends and acquaintances, you would know that "Kike" or "Quique" are common nicknames for people named Enrique.
 Both are pronounced as "kee-kay" but unfortunately, the former takes on a whole different, and offensive meaning if pronounced differently.

-Pronouncing it as an English speaker would result in a slur for Jewish people that originated at some point at the start of 20th century.
+Pronouncing it as an English speaker would result in a for Jewish people that originated at some point at the start of 20th century.
 Someone Enrique met online may have taken offense to the name and reported him, but Sony outright banned the player with no chance to explain himself or change the ID.

 The player kept contacting Sony's support and supervisors, but all of them allegedly said they couldn't and wouldn't do anything for the moment.
-Considering Sony's PSN ID change beta has some rather rough side effects , it is no wonder support couldn't quite help Enrique right now.
+Considering Sony's PSN ID change beta has some rather rough , it is no wonder support couldn't quite help Enrique right now.

-To add salt to the wound, one Redditor pointed out that MLB 18 The Show was actually developed by SIE San Diego and published by Sony Interactive Entertainment.
+To add salt to the wound, one Redditor that MLB 18 The Show was actually developed by SIE San Diego and published by Sony Interactive Entertainment.
 Why does it matter?
 Well, the Los Angeles Dodgers are a team that has a player named Enrique "Kike" Hernandez on their roster and he is in a game developed by Sony.

 Sony has kept silent so far, and